Privacy policy

 Our lawful basis for processing this information is consent in respect of special categories of personal data and contractual necessity in respect of other personal data.

-If you wish to access any of the self-help tools available through the Grief Guide, we will need to collect your name and email address in order to create an account on the platform.
+If you wish to access any of the self-help tools available through Grief Guide we will need to collect your name and email address in order to create an account on the platform.
 Our lawful basis for doing this is contractual necessity.
-If you use the journal to record entries, these will be stored in the server, but they will not be accessible to Sue Ryder.
+If you use the journal to record entries, or the virtual memory box to stores pictures, links or texts these will be stored in the server, but they will not be accessible to Sue Ryder.

 We will also use the mobile number to send you surveys about the service to enable us to improve the service.
 Our lawful basis for doing this is legitimate interest.